ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 Visualize training data
 -----------------------

-Tensorboard helps visualize the augmented input images, the model's prediction, the groud truth, the learning curves, and more.
+Tensorboard helps visualize the augmented input images, the model's prediction, the ground truth, the learning curves, and more.
 To access this data during or after training, use the following command-line:

 .. code-block:: bash